Not fussed on funeral flowers? Here are some other ideas for a fitting funeral tribute

 Tributes you can take away

 Instead of having a tribute for the funeral, another option is having something family and friends can take away.
-This could be a bag of favourite sweets or crisps.
+This could be a bag of their favourite sweets or crisps or even a cupcake.
 A pack of wildflowers, a pot of daffodils or a bee bomb if they loved watching nature.
 You may want to ask people to take a moment to remember their friend when they are doing something that has special meaning to them.
 You may also choose to ask there are no flowers, but instead, donations are made to a good cause.

 A special goodbye